sutrolabs/census-docs/destinations/redshift.md

 | --------------: | :------------: | --------------- | -------------- |
 | Table | ✅ | Primary keys or columns with uniqueness constraints | Update or Create, Update Only, Append |

-[Contact us](mailto:support@getcensus.com) if you want Census to support more sync behaviors for Snowflake.
+[Contact us](mailto:support@getcensus.com) if you want Census to support more Redshift objects and/or behaviors.

-## 🚑 Need help connecting to Snowflake?
+## 🚑 Need help connecting to Redshift?

 [Contact us](mailto:support@getcensus.com) via support@getcensus.com or start a conversation with us via the [in-app](https://app.getcensus.com) chat.